literalice/play-xwiki-rendering/README.md

-# XWiki Rendering Framework Integration for Play 2 #
+# Play2 XWiki Rendering Module #

 ## Introduction ##

-This Play2 module allows you to convert texts using XWiki Rendering Framework.
+This Play2 module allows you to convert texts written in a certain wiki syntax to some formatted texts using XWiki Rendering Framework.

 ### Example ###